 - Obtain an endorsement letter from AQMD staff prior to starting construction.

-Jurisdictions may consult the construction mitigation protocol fact sheet (June 2012) (PDF) and contractors and developers may consult the tips fact sheet (Aug.
-2006) (PDF) on the construction mitigation requirements and process.
+Jurisdictions, developers and contractors may consult the construction mitigation protocol fact sheet (January 2014) (PDF) on the construction mitigation requirements and process.

 Naturally Occurring Asbestos (NOA): If your construction project is within a NOA area, you must submit a Dust Mitigation Plan or Geologic Evaluation to the AQMD prior to receiving a grading permit.
 The NOA map, state regulation, and other NOA resources are on the NOA page.
 For NOA assistance call the AQMD at (916) 874-4800.